Has your girlfriend had a positive pregnancy test?

 Fetal Development in the first 6 weeks*

 Because of science and technology we now know more than ever about the complex development during the early stages of pregnancy.
 Recent research has even shown that a microscopic flash of light occurs when the ovum is fertilized by the sperm.
-This unique reaction of zinc in the moment of fertilization has been captured in this video
+Learn more about the first 6 weeks of pregnancy HERE.

 How do I help my pregnant partner?